 "And don't leave out the red ants," says Gray.
 "Those red ants are something else."
 Gray and all the men here sound somewhat awed when they speak of the ants.
 "You get all swelled up from them.
-There's just no comparison, not at all Except marks.
+There's just no comparison, not at all.
 Except, maybe, well maybe, yeah!
-Like a rattlesnake bite, hat's pretty classical maybe, well maybe, yeah! that's pretty close. !"
+Like a rattlesnake bite, that's pretty close.!"